NetFabric/NetFabric.Assertive/README.md

 ### Enumerator independence

-When a collection is enumerated more than once, using for example two `forech` loops, it is expected that both go through the exact same items.
+When a collection is enumerated more than once, for example using two `foreach` loops, it is expected that both go through the exact same items.

 When a collection is checked for empty using LINQ's `Any()` and later is projected using `Select()`, it is expected the projection is performed on all items.

-For this to happen, all enumerators returned by `GetEnumerator()` must not share state.
+For this to happen, all enumerators returned by any of the `GetEnumerator()` implementation, must not share state.

 ## References